tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/numerical_modeling.rst

 For step-size control, the relative tolerance has the largest impact on the solution quality.
 Typical ranges for its value are :math:`10^{-14}-10^{-10}`.
 The absolute tolerance only becomes active when one or more of the state elements get close to 0.
-It is standard (but not necesarilly ideal) practice to set the absolute tolerance equal to the relative tolerance.
+It is standard (but not necessarily ideal) practice to set the absolute tolerance equal to the relative tolerance.

 .. _integrator_force_fixed_step: